WaterNeRF: Neural Radiance Fields for Underwater Scenes: INTRODUCTION

 \section{INTRODUCTION}

 Improving underwater perception will advance autonomous capabilities of underwater vehicles, enabling increased complexity of their missions.
 This will have impacts across marine science and industry~\cite{johnson2017high,saberioon2017application}.
 However, unlike in air, underwater images are often severely degraded due to water column effects on underwater light propagation.
 In underwater environments, absorption contributes to wavelength-dependent attenuation, resulting in color distortion in the image.
-Backscattering causes a haze effect across the scene, similar to fog in air~\cite{akkaynak2018revised}.
+Backscattering causes a haze effect across the scene, similar to fog in air~\cite{hazeline}.
 This can pose a problem for marine robotic systems that rely on accurate and consistent color and dense structural information to enable high level perceptual tasks.
 Ideally, underwater images could be restored to appear as if taken in air.
 However, water column effects depend on many factors including scene structure, water characteristics, and light properties.
 Furthermore, there is often a lack of ground truth for color and structure of underwater scenes.
 These factors make underwater image restoration and dense scene reconstruction an ill-posed problem.

 On land, there have been impressive advances in neural scene representation, which can learn a volumetric scene function to enable rendering of novel viewpoints.
 Mildenhall et al. developed Neural Radiance Fields (NeRF), which can be trained on a set of sparse input images to learn a function that maps position and viewing direction to view-dependent radiance and volume density~\cite{mildenhall2020nerf}.
-Neural reflectance fields have been developed to enable novel view rendering with scene relighting~\cite{bi2020neural,srinivasan2021nerv}.
-Zhang et al. extended neural reflectance fields to further decompose reflectance to recover material and illumination properties~\cite{zhang2021nerfactor}.
-These advances in neural scene representation demonstrate the ability to learn scene properties based on a set of input images by accurately modeling the physics of image formation.
-We propose to extend these advances to underwater environments to learn to model -- and correct for -- effects of underwater light propagation, while simultaneously learning a dense structural model of the scene.
+These advances in neural scene representation demonstrate the ability to learn scene properties based on a set of input images by learning to model the physics of image formation.
+We propose to extend these advances to underwater environments by accounting for the effects of underwater light propagation and simultaneously learning a dense structural model of the scene.